In cooking, the word dredge means to coat an item of food in flour or breadcrumbs before cooking it.

 Dredging in flour requires the item to have some moisture about it, which is the case with most food items.
 It's a good idea to shake off any excess flour so that the coating doesn't turn pasty or gummy.

-The standard breading technique involves first dredging the item with flour, then dipping it in egg wash, and then finally coating it with breadcrumbs.
+The standard breading technique involves first dredging the item with flour, dipping it in egg wash, and then finally coating it with breadcrumbs.
 This works because the flour sticks to the food, the egg sticks to the flour, and the breadcrumbs stick to the egg.

 Basic Dredging Technique

 You'd usually add some seasoning to the flour and breadcrumbs.
 Salt and pepper are pretty much a given, and paprika, chili powder, garlic powder, and dried or fresh herbs are also good candidates.

 When you do this, you'll want to prepare three containers: one with the seasoned flour, one with the beaten egg, and one with the breadcrumbs.
 You'll also need a dish or pan for the completed items, as well as whatever dish or pan you're pulling your un-dredged items from.
 Arrange them from left to right in the following order: un-dredged items, flour, egg, breadcrumbs, and pan for dredged items.

 Now, pay attention to which hand you use for each step.
 The goal is to use your left hand only for handling the items when they're dry (i.e., before they go into the egg), and your right hand will be your "wet" hand, i.e., for transferring egged items into breadcrumbs and then onto the finished tray.
 If you get the hands switched around, you'll end up with a gummy mess.